 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price for our common stock was determined through negotiations with the underwriters.
-This price may not reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
-Although our common stock has been approved for listing on The NASDAQ Global Market, an active trading market for our shares may never develop or, if developed, be maintained following this offering.
+The initial public offering price for our common stock will be determined through negotiations with the underwriters.
+This price will not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
+Although we intend to list our common stock on The NASDAQ Global Market, an active trading market for our shares may never develop or, if developed, be maintained following this offering.
 If an active market for our common stock does not develop or is not maintained, it may be difficult for you to sell shares you purchase in this offering without depressing the market price for the shares or at all.
 An inactive trading market may also impair our ability to raise capital to continue to fund operations by selling shares and may impair our ability to acquire other companies or technologies by using our shares as consideration.